ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

     Adjust these values slowly, and monitor performance over time.
 Setting these values too high can cause other problems, and at worst can cause your server to become unstable and crash.
 There's no definitive optimal value, so take your time and tune them for your application, on your server.
 ```

-#### innodb_buffer_pool_size
+#### InnoDB Buffer Pool Size

-In an ideal world, this should be slightly larger than the total amount of data you store in InnoDB tables.
+In an ideal world, `innodb_buffer_pool_size` should be slightly larger than the total amount of data you store in InnoDB tables.
 That means your server can hold the entire dataset in memory, and helps avoid slow disk IO when reading data.
 In the real world, that's not always possible.
 You may not have enough RAM, or you don't want to take memory away from your other applications and risk making your server unstable.

 To see the total size of your InnoDB tables in MB, you can run the following command:

 ```sql
 SELECT TABLE_SCHEMA, SUM(ROUND(DATA_LENGTH/1024/1024,2)) AS total_size_mb FROM information_schema.tables WHERE ENGINE LIKE 'innodb' GROUP BY table_schema;
 ```

 As a rule of thumb, if you add those numbers and round up to the nearest GB, that is a good number to aim for.
 Be mindful of your available memory, and if in doubt, increase this value slowly.

-#### innodb_buffer_pool_instances
+#### InnoDB Buffer Pool Instances

-This variable was only introduced in MySQL 5.5.4, so if you are using an older version, ignore this section.
-Otherwise, this should be set to 1 per GB of innodb_buffer_pool_size.
+The `innodb_buffer_pool_instances` variable was only introduced in MySQL 5.5.4, so if you are using an older version, ignore this section.
+Otherwise, this should be set to 1 per GB of `innodb_buffer_pool_size`.
 Please refer to the external [MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/innodb-multiple-buffer-pools.html) for more information.

 ## Temp tables writing to disk

 During normal operation, MySQL sometimes needs to create temporary tables.
 Ideally we'd like to keep these in memory, rather than on disk, to avoid slow disk IO.
 There are two reasons why MySQL uses disk tables instead of memory.
 Either the table is bigger than our limits, or it uses BLOB or TEXT columns.
 Adjusting the column types would require application development, so we'll focus on the limits.

 To see the total number of temp tables compared to the number of temp tables on disk, run the following query:

 ```console
 mysql> SHOW GLOBAL STATUS LIKE "Created%table";
 +-------------------------+-------+